CAMHS Nurse MILTON KEYNES, Buckinghamshire £33,792.19

 - The ability to supervise, teach and develop staff’s (clinical and non-clinical) understanding of mental health and learning difficulties

-This role requires the ability to work with vulnerable, frail people, who may be distressed or experiencing pain, in a caring and compassionate way.
-A Criminal Records Bureau check will therefore be required to exclude any individual with a history of criminal behaviour which could be considered unacceptable (by G4S or the clients) in a patient care environment.
+This role requires the ability to work with vulnerable people in a caring and compassionate way.
+A DBS check and relevant police/ prison clearance will be required to exclude any individuals with a history of behaviour which could be considered unacceptable (by G4S or the clients).
 Safety is of paramount importance and the post holder must ensure that safe systems of work are followed without compromise.
-The post holder needs to be committed to maintaining high standards of customer care and service delivery

 Location: MILTON KEYNES, Buckinghamshire